The movie Under the Tuscan Sun, which was based on the memoir by Frances Mayes, is the perfect “house movie.”

 Frances steps out onto her balcony and we get a glimpse of the side of the house:

-A close-up of Frances’s desk with her finished manuscript for Under the Tuscan Sun on it:
+A close-up of Frances’s desk with her finished manuscript for Under the Tuscan Sun on it (Amazon affiliate link):

 Have you read the book?
 It’ll make you want to move to Italy!

-The movie is always fun to revisit, too:
+The movie is always fun to revisit, too (Amazon affiliate links):

-Villa Laura, which doubled as Bramasole in the film, was renovated in real life and is a vacation rental:
+Villa Laura, which doubled as Bramasole in the film, is now a vacation rental.